-How often have we walked through the meadows and pastures, without opening our eyes to the wonders they contain!
-We were, indeed, delighted with carrying a bouquet of the gayest flowers we could collect, and sometimes admired a piece of grass for the beauty of its pendant head.
-But we little thought, that every single panicle of these apparently insignificant plants, as we have been accustomed to consider them, bears many a distinct flower, and each perfect in all its parts; nay, more complete than the fragrant Lily or the gaudy Tulip, and only requires to be nicely viewed, to excite our value and admiration.
-This humble tribe, which belongs to the class Triandria, is extremely numerous, and, like modest merit in other situations, of most extensive utility.
-There are upwards of three hundred species, but as they have been scarcely noticed till within the last few years, we may believe that time will improve our knowledge of their properties and structure.
-Dr. Withering says, "that the leaves furnish pasturage for cattle; the smaller seeds are food for birds, and the larger for man.
-But some are preferred to others: as the Fescue for sheep; the Meadowgrass for cows; the Canary for small birds; the Oat for horses; the Rye, Barley, and Wheat for men; besides, a variety of beautiful insects derive their nourishment from them."
-And if we were to enumerate the remote benefits that accrue from them, our opinion of their importance would increase to an extraordinary degree.
-What may be called the most important articles of both food and clothing are derived from this hitherto unnoticed and much-neglected tribe.
+HOW often have we walked through the meadows and pastures, without opening our eyes to the wonders they contain!
+We were, indeed, indeed, delighted with carrying a bouquet of the gayest flowers we could collect, and sometimes admired a piece of grass, for the beauty of its pendant head.
+But we little thought, that every single blade of these apparently insignificant plants, as we have been accustomed to consider them, bears a distinct flower, perfect in all its parts; nay, more complete than the fragrant Lily or the gaudy Tulip, and only requires to be nicely viewed to excite our value and admiration.
+This humble tribe is extremely numerous, and, like modest merit in other situations, of most extensive utility.
+There are upwards of three hundred species, but as they have been scarcely noticed till within twenty or thirty years, we may believe that time will improve our knowledge of their properties and structure.
+Dr. Withering says, "that the leaves furnish pasturage for cattle; the smaller seeds are food for birds, and the larger for man; but some are preferred to others: as the Fescue for sheep; the Meadowgrass for cows; the Canary for small birds; the Oat for horses; the Rye, Barley, and Wheat, for men; besides, a variety of beautiful insects derive their nourishment from them:" and if we enumerate the remote benefits that accrue from them, their consequence increases to an extraordinary height.
+What may be called the most important articles of both food food and clothing, are derived from this unnoticed and neglected tribe.
 Bread, meat, beer, milk, butter, cheese, leather, and wool, and all the advantages produced from the use of cattle, would be lost without them.